TheAmazingness/email-thing/README.md

 # ![AbleMail](static/logo-blue.png)
-**Furthering independence through email:** AbleMail is a free-for-use email client web app that allows people with cognitive disabilities to independently use email.
+**Furthering independence through email:** AbleMail is a free email client web app that allows people with cognitive disabilities to independently use email.

 See a more detailed project description [here](http://www.team1540.org/ablemail)!